|

 How to store the baked sugar cookies

-The unfrosted baked orange sugar cookies can be stored in a covered container at room temperature and will stay fresh for a couple of days.
+The unfrosted baked cookies can be stored in a airtight container at room temperature and will stay fresh for a couple of days.
 If frosting the cookies, you should refrigerate them for up to 2 days.

 FAQ’s